 Wakelyns_foto_Maja_Lindstrom.JPG

-Close to nature nut growing at rydeholm food forest & farm
+Close to nature nut growing in agroforestry - at rydeholm food forest & farm

-We offer consultations on alley cropping, biodiversity-enhancing windbreaks, riparian buffers for streams and lakes, and food forests/forest gardens, with a strong focus and dedication to nut trees (Castanea sativa, Juglans regia, Corylus spp., Pinus koraiensis, Prunus dulcis, Ginkgo biloba, Araucaria araucana), which contribute to crisis preparedness, function as valuable cash crops, and strengthen long-term biodiversity.
+We offer consultations on alley cropping, biodiversity-enhancing windbreaks, riparian buffers for streams and lakes, and food forests/forest gardens, with a strong focus and dedication to nut trees (Castanea sativa, Juglans regia, Corylus spp., Pinus koraiensis, Prunus dulcis, Ginkgo biloba, Araucaria araucana), for crisis preparedness, cash crop, and biodiversity.
 We support projects throughout the entire process, from site analysis to implementation.
 READ MORE

 003_Valnotter_i_lada_fixad_ny.jpg